dwyl/book/README.md

 Should you/we be "_afraid_" of [**AI**](https://youtu.be/05bGPiyM4jg)
 or _embrace_ it...?
 A _topic_ for another time ...
-for _now_, focus leveling-up your skills, so you can _understand_ the AI _debate_!
+for _now_, focus levelling-up your skills, so you can _understand_ the AI _debate_!

 !["What's In It For Me?"](https://cloud.githubusercontent.com/assets/194400/21926551/1e282c10-d97a-11e6-96f9-d7074a008f0e.jpg "What's In It For Me?")